-CCI urges and supports a strong partnership among counties, the state, municipalities and industry in the design and implementation of economic development incentives and programs.
+CCI urges and supports a strong partnership among counties, the state, municipalities and private business and industry in the design and implementation of economic development incentives and programs.

-TOURISM, HOUSING, AND COMMUNITY DEVELOPMENT
+HOUSING TOURISM, HOUSING, AND COMMUNITY DEVELOPMENT

 Tourism and resort-oriented counties often offer low-paying jobs and a high cost of living.
-A stable and sustainable community depends on housing opportunities in the county for those who support, volunteer, study, recreate, or work in the community.
-CCI supports community-backed affordable/attainable housing efforts.
+A stable and sustainable community depends on housing opportunities in the county for the financial ability of those who support, volunteer, study, recreate, or work in the community to live in that community.
+Recognizing this, CCI supports community-backed affordable/attainable housing efforts.
 CCI supports efforts to attain stable local, state, and federal funding and endorses private sector involvement, wherever possible, in cooperation with federal, state, and local agencies.